narrowlink/homepage/docs/comparisons/tailscale.md

 # Tailscale vs. Narrowlink

-:::note
+:::tip

-If this is your first visit to this website, please take a moment to review the [introduction](/docs/intro) section to gain a basic understanding of Narrowlink.
+If this is your first visit to this website, please take a moment to review the [Introduction](/docs/intro) section to gain a basic understanding of Narrowlink.
 Then, reading this page will be more beneficial.
 :::